What Is the Real Value of $100 in Your State?

 This map shows the real value of $100 in each state.
-Across the United States, the cost of living fluctuates, as prices for the same goods may be cheaper in some areas—such as rural parts of Arkansas or South Dakota—than in large cities in states like New York or California.
-This means that the same amount of money can buy comparatively more in a low-price state than a high-price state.
+Prices for the same goods are often much cheaper in states like Missouri or Ohio than they are in states like New York or California.
+As a result, the same amount of cash can buy you comparatively more in a low-price state than in a high-price state.

-For example, Ohio is a low-price state.
-There, $100 will buy goods and services that would cost $113.12 in a state at the national average price level.
-Put another way, Ohioans are, on average, about 13 percent richer than their nominal incomes suggest.
+For example, South Dakota is a low-price state.
+There, $100 will buy you goods that would cost $113.25 in a state at the national average price level.
+You could think of this as meaning that South Dakotans are, for the purposes of day-to-day living, 13 percent richer than their incomes suggest.

-There are large regional differences in prices across the United States.
-For example, real purchasing power is more than 35 percent greater in Arkansas than it is in California.
-This means that, on average, someone earning $50,000 in after-tax income in Arkansas would need after-tax earnings of about $67,500 in California to maintain the same standard of living.
+Regional price differences are strikingly large; real purchasing power is 34 percent greater in Mississippi than it is in New York.
+In other words, by this measure, if you have $50,000 in after-tax income in Mississippi, you would need after-tax earnings of $67,000 in New York just to afford the same overall standard of living.